RachelSa/rails-sessions-review/README.md

   - How are sessions different from cookies?
   - Side note: what about flash messages?
   - What do we store in sessions and why?
   - How does someone become 'logged in' when they press 'submit' on a login form?

   "Cookies, Sessions and Flashes are three special objects that Rails 4 gives you which each behave a lot like hashes.
 They are used to persist data between requests, whether until just the next request, until the browser is closed, or until a specified expiration has been reached."
     - <a href="https://www.theodinproject.com/courses/ruby-on-rails/lessons/sessions-cookies-and-authentication">The Odin Project</a>

 ## To Do
   1. Add sessions to user creation and login

   2. Redirect (unless logged in) if someone tries to navigate to map

-  3. Toggle log out or login in nav
+  3. Toggle logout or "Boo!" in nav

   # One More Question
   - What's the difference between authentication and authorization?